-Our laboratory is interested in topics at the interface of Chemistry and Biology, spanning the spectrum from synthetic organic chemistry (in solution and on solid support), to exploring the folding, bio-orthogonal reactivity, and catalytic activity of peptide mimics.
+Our laboratory is interested in topics at the interface of Chemistry and Biology, ranging from synthetic organic chemistry (in solution and on solid support), to exploring the folding, reactivity, and bioactivity of peptide mimics.
 We seek to develop innovative, broadly applicable tools for modifying and mimicking peptides that can be used to streamline peptide-based drug discovery efforts.

-Progress in peptide mimicry requires the use and discovery of artificial building blocks that (1) are able to maintain or expand the side-chain diversity of natural amino acids, (2) impart greater protease resistance, (3) adopt precise secondary structures, and (4) are easy to synthesize.
+Progress in peptide mimicry requires the use and discovery of unnatural building blocks that (1) are able to maintain or expand the side-chain diversity of natural amino acids, (2) impart greater protease resistance, (3) adopt precise secondary structures, and (4) are easy to synthesize.
 We are particularly interested in unnatural amino acids that closely resemble the backbone of natural amino acids, such as aza-amino acids and N-substituted glycines (peptoids).
-For more information on these classes of peptidomimetics, please see below.

 Please contact Prof. Caroline Proulx for more information.